JackAvis/LeetCode/README.md

 # LeetCode
-Place to Practice Coding Problems
+A place to practice coding problems